moedn/LOSH-krawler/README.md

 (get one [here](https://github.com/settings/tokens)

 This can be any directory where the krawler can write its intermediary files.

+(just make sure it is not in a git dir or ignored by git as it will contain a lot of files)

 `KRAWLER_WORKDIR="..."`

 ## Execute

 `krawl/bin/gh.sh`

-To fetch project from github
+To fetch projects from github

 `krawl/bin/wf.sh`